yukirang/TransPMJ/README.md

 # TransPMJ
-Trying to translate the book <Practical Modern Javascript>.
+Trying to translate the book Practical Modern Javascript.